Scriptcaster/LiftofX/README.md

 # LiftofX

-An app to check upcoming SpaceX flight
+An app to check upcoming SpaceX launches.

 ## Screenshots